jrdeslippe/perfportsite/docs/perfport/measurements/index.md

 (HBM) with a given
 DRAM-AI (the x-axis value).
 For low values of DRAM-AI, the performance is limited by the diagonal ceiling, meaning that memory-bandwidth is the limiting hardware feature.
-The location of the diagonalline are typically computed empiracally from the available bandwidth reported by, for example, stream triad like kernels.
+The location of the diagonal lines are typically computed empirically from the available bandwidth reported by, for example, stream triad like kernels.

 For high values of DRAM-AI,
 memory bandwidth no longer limits performance and one can, in principle, achieve the max compute performance on the system.
 However, for such cases we